-One of the things I was able to incorporate into my training sessions at Svedala is a video delay system.
-It’s something I talked about using in my Coaching Log entries.
-I thought it would be worth sharing the specifics of what I was using – there and at MSU.
+Something I first incorporated into my training sessions when I coached at Svedala in Sweden is a video delay system.
+I talked about using it in my Coaching Log entries.
+I thought it would be worth sharing the specifics of what I have used – there and elsewhere I’ve been.

 It starts with my iPad mini and the BaM Video Delay app.
 The app takes in video from either the forward or rear facing camera and allows you to watch a delayed video stream from it.
 You can set the delay to whatever you like.
-I’ll admit, I’m still learning the ins and outs of BaM, but it’s pretty easy to use and suits the purpose.
+I’ll admit, I’m not exactly a power user of BaM to this point, but it’s pretty easy to use and suits the purpose.

 The most basic way to use video delay in this fashion is to put the tablet on a tripod.
 You can then have the players go to it after a rep to watch the replay.
 The more advanced approach is to send the video feed to a bigger screen that would be easy to see.
 That is what I’ve done.

-In our main gym at Svedala there was a projection screen on one wall that we could send the video to so everyone can look at it without having to come off the court.
+In our main gym at Svedala there was a projection screen on one wall that we could send the video to so everyone could look at it without having to leave the court.
 To get the video there, we had to send it to the video projector via a VGA cable input located near the stands.
 It’s conceptually similar to running the video to a TV or monitor.
-You have to get the feed to a device which plus into the output system, or sends it there wirelessly if that is an option.
+You have to get the feed to a device which plugs into the output system, or sends it there wirelessly, if that is an option.

-At MSU we did not have a drop-down screen.
-Instead, we got a 100″ projection screen, like this one.
+At Midwestern State we did not have a drop-down screen.
+Instead, we got a 100″ projection screen.
 We combined it with a projector on a mobile stand with an extension cord.
 That let us put the screen just about anywhere in the gym we wanted.

 Here’s the tricky bit.